Modular Object-Oriented Dynamic Learning Environment

 Mobile Data yes or no?

-You need to decide whether you’ll allow the Moodle Mobile app to use your mobile data allowance.
-It’s a good idea to disable mobile data if you’re worried about incurring large data costs.
-The app will work fine if you’re connected to a wifi network such as the free FedUni WiFi.
+If you’re worried about incurring large data costs using the Moodle Mobile app, then disable mobile data.
+The app will work fine if you’re connected to a wifi network such as the free Federation University wifi.

 Access your classes